 Once you submit your online application, CashUSA acts as a matching service by searching its lender network for your personalized loan offers.
 They work with multiple direct lenders so interest rates and fees can really vary greatly.
 The APR range is between 5.99% and 35.99%.
 Loan terms may be as short as three months or as long as five years.

-Getting a short-term loan through CashUSA is fast.
+Getting a short-term bad credit loan through CashUSA is fast.
 Not only can you get approved within minutes, but you can also receive your funds within a day.

 BadCreditLoans.com is another online service that matches you up with direct lenders that don’t require a credit check.
-It’s possible to be approved for a loan amount up to $10,000 but if you have poor credit, the limit is usually $1,000.
+It’s possible to be approved for a bad credit loan with a maximum loan amount to $10,000 but if you have a poor credit score, the limit is usually $1,000.
 Repayment terms range between 3 and 36 months.

 Your credit rating isn’t used as a huge approval factor.
 However, you will need consistent income, which can come from full-time employment, self-employment, Social Security, or even disability payments.
 You’ll also need a bank account, both home and work phone numbers, and your own email address.

 Since it’s a short-term loan, you may also save money on interest over time compared to longer loans.
 It really depends on what kind of terms you’re approved for.
-There are also a number of loan types available, so you could very well financing for whatever type of need you have.
+There are also several loan types available, so you could very well get financing for whatever type of need you have.